jetaggart/stream-sms-draft/README.md

 });
 ```

-Let's dissect 🥼.
-We need to filter out what type of events our webhook will act on, so our boolean checks for  `message.new` events, within the `channel_type` `'sms'`, and are messages coming from the `user` with `role` `'admin'`.
+Let's dissect that. 🥼 We need to filter out what type of events our webhook will act on, so a boolean checks for  `message.new` events, within the `channel_type : 'sms'`, where the sender is `user` with `role : 'admin'`.
 Learn more about roles [here](https://getstream.io/chat/docs/update_users/?language=js).

 Next, we invoke our Twilio `client` and `create` a message object using the webhook's message text (`req.body.message.text`).
 Then we send `from` our Twilio phone number, and send `to` the phone number that matches the Stream `channel_id`.

 >Notice the pattern of using Stream's `client` info like `channel_id` and `user.id`.
-These objects allow us to easily transmit and consume data within our apps.
+These objects allow us to easily transmit and consume data in our apps.

 You did it! 👏 You have created an app that can successfully send and receive SMS text messages, as well as app-to-app messages.